rschristopher/ischristtrue.com/src/modern-views/schisms.md

 In other words, is it Christ or antichrist that we are following?

 *One holy catholic and apostolic church* has ostensibly become many: protestant, Roman Catholic, and Orthodox churches.

 How does one find Truth in this chaos?
+How does one find the *one holy catholic and apostolic church*?